potassco/coom-suite/docs/installation.md

 === "Pip"

 !!! warning
-    The above command is not (yet) working.
+    The below command is not (yet) working.
     For now install the COOM Suite by cloning and installing locally from source.

     ```console